A 2025 Guide to Teaching English in China

 The class of students could be diverse, seeing a wide range of ages and abilities, from adults to high school students to preschoolers.
 Still, children are likely to make up the majority of the students.

-One-on-one and group lessons are the usual mode of teaching in these centers.
+One-on-one and group lessons are the usual modes of teaching in these centers.
 This depends on student requirements and institute policies or methods.

 The work hours could be longer than at schools or universities.
 It can be extended to 25+ hours per week.

-It is also not unusual that you will most likely work late afternoon and night hours and weekends.
-There is a greater demand for teachers when working in a training center at those times.
+Working late afternoons, night hours, and weekends is also not unusual.
+There is a greater demand for teachers in training centers at those times.

 Basic Requirements to be an ESL